MicrosoftDocs/sdk-api/sdk-api-src/content/propsys/nf-propsys-ipropertystore-getvalue.md

-### -param key [in]
+### -param key

-Type: <b>REFPROPERTYKEY</b>
+### -param pv

+After the <code>IPropertyStore::GetValue</code> method returns successfully, this parameter points to a <a href="http://go.microsoft.com/fwlink/p/?linkid=106396">PROPVARIANT </a> structure that contains data about the property.

+#### - Key

-A reference to the <a href="shell.PROPERTYKEY">PROPERTYKEY</a> structure retrieved through <a href="https://msdn.microsoft.com/library/windows/hardware/ff536959">IPropertyStore::GetAt</a>.
-This structure contains a unique identifier for the property in question.
+A reference to the PROPERTYKEY structure that is retrieved through <a href="https://msdn.microsoft.com/library/windows/hardware/ff536959">IPropertyStore::GetAt</a>.
+The PROPERTYKEY structure also contains a globally unique identifier (GUID) for the property.

-### -param pv [out]

-Type: <b><a href="https://msdn.microsoft.com/e86cc279-826d-4767-8d96-fc8280060ea1">PROPVARIANT</a>*</b>

-When this method returns, contains a <a href="https://msdn.microsoft.com/e86cc279-826d-4767-8d96-fc8280060ea1">PROPVARIANT</a> structure that contains the property data.

 ## -returns

-Type: <b>HRESULT</b>

-Returns <b>S_OK</b> or INPLACE_S_TRUNCATED if successful, or an error value otherwise.
+Returns S_OK or INPLACE_S_TRUNCATED if successful, or an error value otherwise.

-INPLACE_S_TRUNCATED is returned to indicate that the returned PROPVARIANT was coerced to a more canonical form, for instance to trim leading or trailing spaces from a string value.
-Most code should use the SUCCEEDED macro to check the return value, which treats INPLACE_S_TRUNCATED as a success code.
+INPLACE_S_TRUNCATED is returned to indicate that the returned PROPVARIANT was converted into a more canonical form.
+For example, this would be done to trim leading or trailing spaces from a string value.
+You must use the SUCCEEDED macro to check the return value, which treats INPLACE_S_TRUNCATED as a success code.
+The SUCCEEDED macro is defined in the Winerror.h file.